ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 <!-- Parsing will break if it reads a file using CRLF. -->

-*Notice: Uploading markdown files via GitHub may result in files using `CRLF` (carriage return and line feed).*
+*Notice: Uploading Markdown files using the `CRLF` (carriage return and line feed) line ending via GitHub will result in those files using `CRLF`.
+To prevent this, set the line ending to `LF` before uploading.*

 Articles must be checked in using the `LF` (line feed) end of line sequence.